andysylvester/federated-bookshelves/README.md

 Ravern Koh has set up a new instance of his Bookshelves app for Library JSON files (https://bookshelves.ravern.dev/) (mentioned by Andy Sylvester http://andysylvester.com/2021/07/01/tool-update-for-federated-bookshelves-library-json-project/)

+Andy Sylvester tried out a new OPML toolkit and modified the client to read a booklist file (http://andysylvester.com/files/opmlclient/) (see also http://andysylvester.com/2021/07/04/another-opml-viewer-for-federated-bookshelves/)

 # Implementations

 ## Library JSON Booklists